Leo B. Hanley: Judicial career

 In 1952, Milwaukee County circuit court judge Otto Breidenbach announced he would not seek re-election in 1953 and would retire after 30 years on the bench.
 Hanley was one of three candidates who jumped into the race to succeed him, with his main rival being fellow civil judge Myron L. Gordon.

 Hanley and Gordon advanced to the April general election from the nonpartisan February primary.
 Hanley narrowly won in the general election, receiving 51% of the vote.
 Gordon was elected to another circuit court branch a year later and also went on to serve on the Wisconsin Supreme Court before being appointed to the federal bench.

 Hanley was subsequently re-elected as circuit court judge in 1959 and 1965, and was chosen as chairman of the Milwaukee County board of judges in 1965.

 In 1966, Wisconsin Supreme Court justice Thomas E. Fairchild was appointed to the federal United States Court of Appeals for the Seventh Circuit, creating a vacancy on the high court.
 On August 24, 1966, Governor Warren P. Knowles named Hanley as his choice to succeed Fairchild.
 Hanley was described then as a well-respected jurist without any political affiliations.
 At the time, joining the Supreme Court actually meant taking a $1,000 pay cut from his salary as a circuit court judge.

 Hanley was sworn in on September 6, 1966.
 He went on to win a full ten-year term in the 1968 spring election, facing no opposition.
+Hanley was considered to be a member of the court's ideologically conservative wing.
 Hanley retired in 1978, at the end of his ten-year term, but remained active in courts around the state for several years afterward as a reserve judge.
 As a reserve judge, he oversaw a consequential investigation into corruption in the Milwaukee County sheriff's office.